PubsandBeer

 BeerABVScoreNotes

-A mix of the Saturday regulars in, the few hardened and the more occasional, for the last 25 minutes of serving.
+A mix of the hardened, the lesser spotted and perhaps some who had never ventured in before and for the last 30 minutes of serving.

 BeerABVScoreNotes